GAZB2212/Fusion-connect/design_guidelines.md

-# Design Guidelines: HalalMatch - Luxury Muslim Matchmaking Platform
+# Design Guidelines: Fusion - Luxury Muslim Matchmaking Platform

 ## Design Philosophy

-**Premium Luxury Aesthetic**: HalalMatch is positioned as a sophisticated, marriage-focused platform for Muslim singles.
+**Premium Luxury Aesthetic**: Fusion is positioned as a sophisticated, marriage-focused platform for Muslim singles.
 The design emphasizes trust, elegance, and Islamic heritage through a carefully curated luxury palette and refined visual language.

 **Core Principles**:
 - **Luxury & Sophistication**: Premium feel that communicates quality and seriousness about marriage